| | | | Bearpaw Jewellery - 705-645-4167

 Medicine pouches, ritual tools and other mixed media

 art are unique and sought after by collectors.
+One

 of the most important tools of a Medicine Woman is